publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch18/schI/stB/pt7/sptA/m__us_usc_t29_s1181.md

             (B) __Waiting period not treated as a break in coverage__

-                For purposes of subparagraph (A) and subsection (d)(4) of this section, any period that an individual is in a waiting period for any coverage under a group health plan (or for group health insurance coverage) or is in an affiliation period (as defined in subsection (g)(2) of this section) shall not be taken into account in determining the continuous period under subparagraph (A).
+                For purposes of subparagraph (A) and subsection (d)(4), any period that an individual is in a waiting period for any coverage under a group health plan (or for group health insurance coverage) or is in an affiliation period (as defined in subsection (g)(2)) shall not be taken into account in determining the continuous period under subparagraph (A).

             (C) __TAA-eligible individuals__